HelloThereMatey/HelloThereMatey/README.md

 - 👋 Hi, I’m @HelloThereMatey
-- 👀 I’m interested in decentralized finance and data analysis.
+- 👀 I’m interested in data science and macroeconomic analysis.
-- 🌱 I’m currently learning python based data processing with API data sources.
+- 🌱 I’m currently learning python based data science and API data sourcing.
-- 💞️ I’m looking to collaborate on defi related stuff, defichain especially.
+- 💞️ I’m looking to collaborate on data science and macroeconomic analysis
-- 📫 How to reach me yieldmaxi@protonmail.com or message here.
+- 📫 How to reach me purpyfurcat@proton.me or message here.

 <!---
 HelloThereMatey/HelloThereMatey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.